Homer Goes to College: Plot

-During the Nuclear Regulatory Commission's inspection of the Springfield Nuclear Power Plant, Homer is placed in a test module van that simulates a power surge.
+During the Nuclear Regulatory Commission's surprise test of worker competence at the Springfield Nuclear Power Plant, Homer is placed in a test module van that simulates a power surge.
 He has no idea what to do, so he pushes buttons at random and somehow causes a nuclear meltdown, even though the van contains no nuclear material.
 Mr. Burns attempts to bribe the NRC officials; they refuse the bribe and inform Burns that Homer's job requires college training in nuclear physics.
 After Homer is rejected by every school he applies to, Mr. Burns helps him enroll at Springfield University, since he is a member of the admissions board there.
 However, Homer neglects his studies; having seen many teen films about college, Homer believes that at college, academics do not matter, life is full of pranks and partying, and that every college dean is a grouchy old man.
-Homer continues to hold these beliefs even after meeting the university's Dean Peterson, a friendly, laid-back young man who at one time played bass for The Pretenders.
+Homer continues to hold these beliefs even after meeting the university's Dean Peterson, a friendly, laid-back young man who used to be the bass player for The Pretenders.

 Homer is asked to demonstrate how a proton accelerator works and causes a nuclear meltdown in class.
 Dean Peterson recommends Homer receive tutoring.
-When his tutors—three nerds named Benjamin, Doug, and Gary—try to help Homer understand physics, he refuses to cooperate.
+When his tutors -- three nerds named Benjamin, Doug, and Gary -- try to tutor Homer, he refuses to engage with them.
 Instead, Homer and Bart convince the nerds to pull a prank on rival college Springfield A&M by kidnapping the rival college's mascot, a pig named Sir Oinkcelot.
 When the pig falls ill after Homer feeds him malt liquor, the nerds are blamed for the incident and expelled.

 Homer invites Benjamin, Doug, and Gary to move in with his family.
 Their presence quickly disrupts the normal family routine.
 When Marge orders Homer to evict them, he tries to get them re-admitted to college with an elaborate hoax: he will nearly run down Peterson with his car, but the nerds will push him from harm's way at the last moment, hopefully reinstating them.
 The plan backfires when Homer's car actually hits the dean, seriously injuring him.
-At the hospital, Homer asks Dean Peterson to reinstate Benjamin, Doug, and Gary as students.
+At the hospital, Homer apologizes to Dean Peterson and implores him to reinstate Benjamin, Doug, and Gary as students.
 Dean Peterson agrees, and the nerds move back into their old dormitory room.
 Homer fails his final exam, so the nerds hack into the school's student records and change his grade to an A+.
 However, Marge finds out and forces Homer to take the course again to set a good example for Bart and Lisa.